Healthy North Coast GP Telehealth* can provide episodic care when your regular GP is not available:

 Healthy North Coast GP Telehealth uses phone or video to provide a doctor consultation.

 A doctor can provide you with advice, diagnosis and treatment for a range of conditions.
-They can also prescribe certain medications and provide specialist referrals, where appropriate.
+They can also prescribe certain medications and issue medical certificates, where appropriate.

 The service is not suitable for all circumstances or conditions.
 It cannot be used for medical emergencies or injuries.